m82labs/overlap_checker/README.md

 Application to reduce SQL Agent Job overlaps by introducing calculated job delays.

 ##Overview##
-For a quick overview, please read my blog post on this project:
+For a quick overview, please read through the code comments, and my blog post on this project:

 ##Installation##
 Installation is fairly straight forward: